Valentyn1997/OR-learners/README.md

 ```

 ### MlFlow Setup / Connection
-To start an experiments server, run:
+To start an experiment server, run:

 `mlflow server --port=5000 --gunicorn-opts "--timeout 280"`

-To access the MlFLow web UI with all the experiments, connect via ssh:
+To access the MLFlow web UI with all the experiments, connect via SSH:

 `ssh -N -f -L localhost:5000:localhost:5000 <username>@<server-link>`